Understand the SKAdNetwork data to maintain the performance level of your UA campaigns

 According to Appsflyer, 40 to 50% of people give their consent via the pop-up.
 This does not mean that the IDFA is fed back, because the user must also have agreed on the distribution platforms (such as Facebook, TikTok, Snapchat, etc.).
 In the end, we find ourselves with only 20 to 30% of the IDFA fed back, which is critical for the results to be read correctly.

 As the iOS paid campaign data is now limited, there is a real challenge, namely in reading the said data in order to make the right decisions in terms of the profitability of user acquisition campaigns.
 However, today, we see app editors having real difficulty in understanding and processing this data.
 Even if the opt-in and SKAdNetwork logics are integrated, this is not the case for reading the results.
-It is easy to consider that the performances are poor without understanding why and cutting the campaigns in questions, thus cutting yourself off from a potentially profitable audience.
+It is easy to consider that the performances are poor without understanding why and cutting the campaigns in question, thus cutting yourself off from a potentially profitable audience.

 Paid installations attributed to organic